-There are also other forms of IP potentially available to you.
-Different combinations can be used to add value to a single variety, so do your research to ensure you get the right mix of protection for your circumstances.
+In addition to plant breeder’s rights, other forms of intellectual property (IP) may be available to you.
+Different combinations can be used to add value to a single plant variety, so ensure you get the right mix of protection for your circumstances.

 The two most common additional options are trade marks and patents.